derveloper/donatr/README.md

 there is also a README.md in `frontend`.

 ## roadmap
+- [x] implement caching
-* donate multiple times with one click
+- [ ] donate multiple times with one click
-* add legacy mete api for app compatibility
+- [ ] add legacy mete api for app compatibility
-* categories for donatables
+- [ ] categories for donatables

 ## license
 ```